 Or you can just use the timer on your phone.

-- Forget the cheat meal altogether but work on self-compassion
+3).
+Forget cheat meals or diets altogether but work on self-compassion

 HEALTHY EATING ISN’T ABOUT PERFECTION

 Following a diet is tough.
 They usually include ridiculous rules that are difficult to follow and set you up for failure.

 - A certain number of meals per day

 - Specific amounts of carbs, proteins, and fats

 - Eat this many calories

 - Has to be gluten-free